WaliMuhammadAhmad/Airbnb-Clone-Website/README.md

 Contributions to enhance and refine the Airbnb Clone Project are enthusiastically welcome!
 If you wish to contribute, consider the following avenues:

-1. **UI and Design:** Elevate the visual appeal of the project by refining the user interface, experimenting with typography, color schemes, and layout enhancements.
+1. **UI and Design:** Elevate the visual appeal of the project by refining the user interface, and experimenting with typography, colour schemes, and layout enhancements.
 2. **Functionality:** Extend the project's functionality by integrating additional features, improving interactivity, and showcasing coding expertise.
 3. **Responsive Refinements:** Optimize the project's responsiveness across various devices and screen sizes for a seamless user experience.

 ## 🌐 Preview and Interaction

-The Airbnb Clone Project is hosted online, allowing you to interact with and explore its elements: [Airbnb Clone Project](https://your-username.github.io/Airbnb-Clone/).
+The Airbnb Clone Project is hosted online, allowing you to interact with and explore its elements: [Airbnb Clone Project](https://walimuhammadahmad.github.io/Airbnb-Clone-Website/).
-You can visit the official Airbnb webiste from <a href="https://www.airbnb.com/">here</a>.
+You can visit the official Airbnb website from <a href="https://www.airbnb.com/">here</a>.

 ## 📝 Get in Touch

-Feel free to connect with me at [wali.muhammad.ahmad@gmail.com] for any questions, feedback, or collaboration opportunities.
+Feel free to contact me at [wali.muhammad.ahmad@gmail.com] for any questions, feedback, or collaboration opportunities.
 I'm excited to continue growing and learning together!

 ---